mikeprivette/PowerShell/README.md

 # PowerShell Commands

-Useful PowerShell one-liners (maybe some are two-liners) and and commands.
+Useful PowerShell one-liner (and some two-liners) commands.

 ## Table of Contents